cuba/PiuPiu/README.md

 3. The developer's own strong reference to the promise.

 ### Strong callbacks
 When only  `1` and `2` applies to you, a memory leak is never created.
-But you need to be careful.
-Since the reference `1` holds on to the promise and the promise holds on to `self` (via the callback), `self` will not be dealocated until AFTER the response is returned and the callbacks are triggered.
+The following code is valid:

 ```swift
 dispatcher.make(request).then({ response -> SuccessResponse<[Post]> in